-A sixth-order Fresnel lens replaced the lamps and reflectors in 1856, and 1869 saw the “illuminating apparatus and fixtures overhauled, cistern pump renewed and timepiece cleaned.”
+A fifth-order Fresnel lens replaced the lamps and reflectors in 1856, and 1869 saw the “illuminating apparatus and fixtures overhauled, cistern pump renewed and timepiece cleaned.”
 As the extremity of the point where the lighthouse stood continued to wash away, it was conjectured in 1869 that “it may be necessary at no distant day to move the light further inland.”
 Little or no action seems to have taken place, because by 1873 the foundation of the keeper’s dwelling was exposed and the entire structure, which was by then resting on decayed piles, was in danger of being carried off by a heavy storm.
 A new dwelling and tower were deemed indispensable, and in 1874, $13,000 was approved for this work along with the addition of a fog signal.

-During the winter of 1874-75, a giant, 22-mile long ice field engulfed Provincetown, stretching from Wood End to Manomet.
+During the winter of 1874-75, a giant, twenty-two-mile-long ice field engulfed Provincetown, stretching from Wood End to Manomet.
 A local historian described it as follows: “A fleet of fishing vessels was caught in the floe and stood there; their hulls, rigging, and tapering spars encrusted with ice, like fairy vessels of glass.
 It was one immense crystalline desert with signals of distress fluttering from the immobile craft, a scene of perilous beauty and wicked enchantment.”

 In 1880, although the settlement at Long Point had shrunk considerably, Keeper Dunham was still greatly disturbed by the flies and stench coming from the nearby fish-oil works.

 Erosion caused by storms in late 1898 and early 1899 looked poised to transform Long Point into an island.
 Of these storms, the Portland Gale was the worst.
 Keeper Samuel Soper Smith, who had been at the station since 1888, was sick when the November 26-27, 1898, Portland Gale hit.
 Despite his illness, Smith knew he must wind the fog-bell striking mechanism every few hours.
 Braving the storm, he was struck in the chest by a wave that flung him backward, but he continued climbing into the machinery building to wind the bell.
-Smith described the storm to the Boston Globe in an 1899 article:
+Smith described the storm to the Boston Daily Globe in an 1899 article:

-The light was automated in 1952, and the fourth-order Fresnel lens, which had replaced the earlier lens in 1927, was replaced by a modern optic.
+Long Point Lighthouse was automated in 1952, and the fourth-order Fresnel lens, which had replaced the earlier lens in 1927, was replaced by a modern optic.
 In 1981 solar panels were installed.

 Long Point Lighthouse is still active, with a fixed-green light and an automated fog signal.
 A brick oil house, dating from 1904 remains standing as well, but the keeper’s dwelling and fog-station building were removed long ago.
-There is a movement afoot to restore the keeper’s house and use it as a tourist attraction “to connect people with their heritage.”
+There is a movement afoot to rebuild the keeper’s house and use it as a tourist attraction “to connect people with their heritage.”
 Overnight stays in the dwelling might even be offered.